 Fire-fighting equipment such as extinguishers and fire blankets are easily placed in sites of historical significance.
 Following fire safety training, they are simple to use in the case of small, manageable fires, for example a frying pan fire.

 In the cases of emergency lighting, fire alarms, sprinklers, fire doors and suppression systems, it can require in-depth analysis of the premises, so as to not adversely affect the status or foundations.

 Churches Fire & Security technicians, support staff and safety consultants are acutely aware of the requirements of historic sites in relation to fire protection.
 We are able to provide advice and specific services to ensure the integrity of the premises is not negatively affected, while helping customers to ensure they meet the required standards of The Regulatory Reform (Fire Safety) Order 2005.

 Staff will need to be trained on the correct usage of fire extinguishers, will need to know what to do in an emergency and how to safely evacuate in the event of a fire.

 When the appropriate fire safety measures are in place, it’s crucially important to maintain them.
 Churches Fire & Security work in partnership with many industries across the UK, including sites of historical interest such as stately homes, hotels and council buildings.
 We will advise when servicing visits should be arranged, if any parts require replacing and if any upgrades to the equipment is required, for example following renovation works.

 The London Fire Brigade has provided fire safety guidance notes in relation to heritage and buildings of special interest, available to view here.

-To discuss any special circumstances for your business premises and the fire safety precautions required, contact the experienced Churches Fire team today.Get in touch
+To discuss any special circumstances for your business premises and the fire safety precautions required, contact the experienced Churches Fire & Security team today.Get in touch